francislabountyjr/ANN-CUDA-Framework/README.md

    4. Edit train.cu to include your desired network architecture and parameters.
    5. Compile and run the application.

-*Model will be a sequential model.
+*Network will be sequential.
 Look at train.cu for an example of how to set up the network architecture.
+**If you're looking for a graph based network and/or a python implementation, look for "ANN CUDA Framework Pybind11" in my repositories.